richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in the ISOC By Laws {{ISOC}}.

-##  Internet Assigned Numbers Authority

-Many protocol specifications include numbers, keywords, and other parameters that must be uniquely assigned.
-Examples include version numbers, protocol numbers, port numbers, and MIB numbers.
-The Internet Assigned Numbers Authority (IANA) is responsible for assigning the values of these protocol parameters for the Internet.
-The IANA publishes tables of all currently assigned numbers and parameters in RFCs entitled "Assigned Numbers" {{NOMCOM}}.
-The IANA functions as the "top of the pyramid" for DNS and Internet Address assignment establishing policies for these functions.

-The functions of the IANA are performed by one or more individuals or organizations selected in accordance with the procedures defined by the IANA charter {{IANA}}.

 ## Internet Research Task Force